Last updated: July 1, 2026. Refreshed monthly.

 ✓ Qwen family crossed 700M Hugging Face downloads in January 2026 with 113,000+ derivative models.
 The most-downloaded open model family ever.

-Benchmark numbers are May 2026 published scores from each provider's model card.
+Benchmark numbers are the latest published scores from each provider's model card as of July 2026.
 Treat them as direction, not gospel.
 Run the model on your own work for the real answer.

 Every one is available in the Taskade Genesis model picker.
 Hover an option, the exact credit cost appears in the tooltip.
 The cost in the tooltip is the cost on your usage page.